Rush/node-screener/README.md

 `screen(object, screen)` - returns a screened object or `undefined`

+`screen.api(object, screen)` - returns a screened object or `undefined` but missing fields will be set to 'null' instead of ignored

+`screen.exact(object, screen)` - returns screened object only if it fully matched the given screen specification

 `screen.define(string, screen)` - define a custom screen that will be referenced by a string

 Available screens
 =============